Forecast accuracy

 Wind information, particularly wind speed and direction, is important for marine activities, aviation, energy and agriculture.
 We have a network of wind recorders to verify wind forecasts across a range of urban, rural and coastal areas.

-In 2023–24, for coastal areas, 87.1% of wind forecasts for the next day were correctly predicted to within 5 knots.
+Across all urban, rural and coastal areas in 2024–25, 90.4% of wind speed forecasts for the next day were accurate to within 5 knots (about 10 km/h).

-When looking across all urban, rural and coastal areas, 91% of forecast wind speeds were within 5 knots.
+When looking at only coastal areas, 86.5% of forecast wind speeds were accurate within 5 knots.

 Enlarge image

-Flood forecasts
+Flood forecasts and warnings

 We provide flood forecasting and warning services for most major rivers in Australia.
 To do this, we work with other government authorities, such as: